 Acknowledge Instead Of Omit

-If you are confident that your work does not affect a certain area of the system, be sure to acknowledge it.
-For example, if you believe there are no security implications with your new features, explicitly state so instead of leaving the security section blank.
-If you believe there will be no performance degradations with your changes, write down the reasons why.
-When in doubt, write it down.
+If you are confident that your work does not affect a certain subsystem, acknowledge it.
+For example, if there are no security implications with your new features, explicitly state so instead of leaving the security section blank.
+If you believe your changes won’t cause any performance degradations, write down the reasons why.
 Omission can easily lead to negligence.

 Gather feedback for your plan.
-Feedback is crucial for two reasons: aligning stakeholders and soliciting expertise.
+Feedback is crucial for aligning stakeholders and soliciting expertise.

-As a professional software developer, it’s highly likely that other programmers will have a keen interest in your work.
-These people are stakeholders and it is your responsibility to keep them informed.
+In professional software development, other programmers will always have a keen interest in your work.
+These people are stakeholders and you have the responsibility of keeping them informed.
 If stakeholders are aligned early, your project will flow smoothly.
-If you start coding before achieving alignment, you’ll inevitably face pushback.
+If you start coding before achieving alignment, you’ll inevitably face pushback at inconvenient times.

-If your work is massive in scope, you may not fully comprehend all the technical implications connected with your changes.
-Remember that there is a key difference between neglect and actively recognizing a weak area in your design.
+If your work’s scope is massive, you may not fully comprehend all the technical implications of your changes.
+There is a key difference between neglect and actively recognizing a weak area in your design.
 If you know there are a handful of security edge cases and you’ve put in your due diligence to research them, reach out to the security expert for his or her feedback.

 When Someone Disagrees With You

 Inevitably, someone will disagree with you.
-This is a good thing.
-Having a reviewer disagree with you provides new perspectives and will potentially force you to re-think your strategy.
+This is a great thing.
+Having disagreement provides new perspectives and forces you to reaffirm your strategy.

 Always be receptive to disagreements.
 If you feel strongly that your plan is the right way to go, fight for it.
-If someone has valid feedback and has poked some serious holes in your thinking, graciously accept defeat and revise your plan.
+If your coworker has valid feedback and has poked some serious holes in your thinking, graciously accept defeat and revise your plan.

 Keep It Updated As You Build

-As you begin coding, requirements will inevitably change and your original technical plan will run the risk of becoming stale.
-Strive to keep your technical plan synchronized with your development.
+As you build, requirements will inevitably change and your original technical plan will run the risk of becoming stale.
+Aim to keep your technical plan synchronized with your development.
 If you choose to switch strategies halfway through coding, make note of it.
-This is very challenging and requires diligence.
-It is worth it.
+This may feel cumbersome, but it’s worth it.

 Sometimes You Have To Code

-There are times when you’ll need to dig into code and prototype before you feel comfortable with a problem.
+There are times when you’ll need to dig into code before you feel comfortable with a problem.
 This is OK.
 There is a stark difference between coding for exploration and coding for implementation.
-If you jump into the deep end with a prototype, make sure to come back up to refresh your technical document before proceeding to really build.
+If you jump into the deep-end with a prototype, make sure to come back up to refresh your technical document before proceeding to really build.

 Being a Professional

-Technical planning sends a signal that you are a professional.
-It shows that you are organized, thoughtful with your work, and care about the craft.
-It shows that you are a team player and that you respect the opinions of your colleagues.
-Make it a habit to create technical plans and I am positive it will help you become a better software developer.
+Technical planning signals that you are a professional.
+It shows that you are thoughtful with your work and care about the craft.
+It shows that you are a team player and that you respect the opinions of others.
+Make it a habit to create technical plans.